 One technique that has proven successful is creating a memory box: a designated place to keep the “special things” a dementia patient likes to collect.
 Pick out and decorate the box together and store it in the same place all the time.
 If your loved one likes to collect bread ties, for instance, they can keep them in the box and you’ll be able to “police” their accumulation.
 If your loved one enjoys collecting multiple things, you can make a series of boxes to store them.
 This may take up a great deal of space, but at least it is organized and the mess is contained.

 Unfortunately, when a loved one hoards items indiscriminately, important belongings are bound to get misplaced, sometimes temporarily, and in some cases permanently.
 To complicate matters further, hoarding behaviors may also be coupled with the tendency to hide things.
 Lock away anything of value, such as money, credit cards, jewelry or heirlooms.
 Replacing these things with less expensive replicas can make this process easier on your loved one.
 This way they can still enjoy their possessions and feel some sense of control without risking losing the real thing.
 It might be wise to secure certain rooms of the house as well to keep your loved one from relocating or adding to their contents.

 Monitor Hiding Places

-Talk to Your Doctor
+Talk to Your Loved One’s Doctor

 Although it is challenging at times, losing your temper or demanding change will not help mitigate these behaviors.
 Patience, creative thinking, and a sense of humor are crucial for interacting with a loved one who has dementia.